grahappa/EOS-Rules-Rights-and-Reasonings/README.md

 Contributors to this system including smart contract developers and authors of governing documents are not liable for damages caused by unintentional bugs in code or unintentional effects of governing documents.
 All Parties are responsible for auditing smart contracts and their equivalent Ricardian contract before use.

 ### Article XXX - Ricardian Contract Disclosure
-All services facilitating the construction and signing of transactions on behalf of Accounts shall present the full Ricardian Contract terms of this governing document and all other referenced smart contracts.
+All service providers facilitating the construction and signing of transactions on behalf of EOS Account Holders shall present the full Ricardian Contract terms of this governing document and all other referenced smart contracts.

 ### Article XXX - Ricardian Contract  Acceptance
 A Ricardian Contract is deemed accepted when a transaction based on that contract is incorporated into the blockchain.

-### Article XXX - YYY clause
+### Article XXX - No Fiduciary Relationships
 No Party shall have a fiduciary responsibility to support the value of the EOS token.

+### Article XXX - No Representation
 No Party shall be authorized to hold assets, borrow, speak nor contract on behalf of EOS token holders or the blockchain collectively.
 This blockchain shall have no owners, managers, or fiduciaries.

-### Article XXX - YYY clause
+### Article XXX - No Jurisdiction
 No Party shall claim a seat of governance or jurisdiction for the EOS Blockchain.

-### Article XXX - YYY clause
-Funds owned in common to all EOS Token Holders in proportion to their tokens that are held in the common accounts; eosio.names, eosio.ramfee, eosio.saving.

-### Article XXX - YYY clause
+### Article XXX - Token-Weighted Common Accounts
-EOS accounts held in common to all token holders in proportion to their tokens include the following;
+EOS accounts held in common to all EOS Account Holders and in proportion to their tokens include the following;

 * eosio.names,
 * eosio.ramfee,
 * eosio.saving.

+### Article XXX - Voluntarily Consent
-Parties voluntarily consent for all other Parties to permanently and irrevocably retain, copy, analyze, and distribute all broadcast transactions and derivative information.
+All Parties voluntarily consent for all other Parties to permanently and irrevocably retain, copy, analyze, and distribute all broadcast transactions and derivative information.
 Use of the blockchain shall constitute consent to its terms.

-### Article XXX - YYY clause
-This governing document may be amended by a direct vote Referendum in which all EOS Token holders may vote per proposal as prescribed in this document.
-Referendums proposing amendments to this governing document shall be considered ratified when 15 of 21 Block Producers execute code accepting the amended governing document.

-### Article XXX - YYY clause
-All actions executed on the EOS Blockchain are bound to the entirety of this governing document including those made directly by EOS Account Holders and any service providers on thier behalf.

-### Article XXX - YYY clause
+### Article XXX - On-Chain Referendums
 Referendums must be submitted on-chain either in full text or as a hash of the referendum text.
 A Referendum is considered approved for execution once

 * at least 15% of issued tokens have staked and registered a vote for a specific referendum,